 When should my puppy or kitten get its first rabies shot?

 Massachusetts law requires that vaccinations must be administered by the time the animal is six months old.
-The second vaccination should be given between 9-12 months after the initial vaccination.
+The second vaccination should be given one year after the initial vaccination.

 Are booster shots necessary for rabies, and if they are, how often should my dog or cat receive a booster shot?

-Booster shots are necessary for rabies.
+Booster shots are necessary for rabies vaccines.
 There are different vaccines available that are licensed for use in dogs and cats.
-Some vaccines are approved for period of one year and others for three years.
-It should be noted that a four year vaccination has been approved for cats.
-Your veterinarian should provide you with a vaccination schedule for the particular vaccine that was used for your animal.
+Some vaccines are approved for a period of one year and others for three years.
+Your veterinarian can provide you with a vaccination schedule for the particular vaccine that was used for your animal.

 I bought an older dog or cat, but was not given a certificate of vaccination for rabies, what should I do?